 Benin is poor in natural resources, and the stability of its economy is largely dependent on trade with its neighbour, Nigeria.
 French is the language of business is Benin and being able to speak it is essential, unless you have a translator.
 Punctuality is considered important and lightweight suits are the norm when doing business.
 Office hours are generally 8am to 12.30pm and 3pm to 6.30pm Monday to Friday.

 The telephone system in Benin is characterised by ageing, deteriorating equipment, and telecommunications growth is in the mobile phone market, while landline use is limited.
 Several mobile phone operators compete in Benin.
 Only a very small percentage of the population has internet access.
 Most mid-range to high-end hotels will offer free wifi although speeds are slower than most tourists are accustomed too.
 Internet cafes are plentiful in Benin's major cities.
 The international dialing code for Benin is +229.

-Travellers to Benin 15 years and older may bring with them 200 Cigarettes/100 cigarillos/25 cigars/250g of tobacco, 500mL of eau de toilette and 250mL of perfume is granted allowance, as well as one bottle of wine and one bottle of spirits.
+Travellers to Benin 15 years and older may bring with them 200 Cigarettes, 100 cigarillos, 25 cigars or 250g of tobacco.
+500mL of eau de toilette and 250mL of perfume is granted allowance, as well as one bottle of wine and one bottle of spirits.